 Carleen Patterson (09:53):

 Wow.
 It really sounds like it is still an emerging issue, and all of the little things that are going to be coming out of this ruling are still evolving.

 Eric Seaborg (10:02):

 Yes.
 And just kind of to give a little summation of what our risk managers and what our colleges can do is really what they, this is not going away, So the NIL ban that was in place by the NCAA has been lifted.
 And so that means that these colleges and risk managers are going to have to stay on top of the legislation in their state, as far as what's being passed, and what isn't.
 There are fortunately sports technology companies out there that do analytics.
 And so, they will run analytics to tell you what a certain athlete is worth.
 If they, for example, promote on Instagram, or if they sponsor a television.
 So, there's not a real risk right now of somebody being overpaid or underpaid for this.
 So that's good.
 I really think the best practices are going to be centered around being fair and consistent.
-So that means that risk managers should work with the athletic compliance departments, because when it all comes down to it, this is still going to be an argument of going to college and being a we, you know, doing it for the college or being a me, gathering the money and making as much as I can.
+So that means that risk managers should work with the athletic compliance departments because when it all comes down to it, this is still going to be an argument of going to college and doing it for the college, gathering the money and making as much as I can.
 So, stay tuned and we'll follow it closely, obviously.